emanuel-metzenthin/KELOS-on-Kafka/README.md

 ## 5.2 Architecture Overview

 We stuctured our implementation following the same schema as [4] in their publication (see Figure 1).
 Our streaming pipeline start withs a producer reading in a dataset from some CSV file.
 The data abstractor module then clusters these input datapoints, producing two topics: The resulting clusters and the assignments of data points to these clusters.
-The density estimator computes the densities for the clusters and forwards them to the outlier detector which puts out the outlier points at the end.
+The density estimator computes the densities for the clusters and forwards them to the outlier detector which emits the outlier points at the end.

 ![Figure 1: Architecture Overview](./figures/architecture-overview.png)
+*Figure 1: Architecture Overview*

 ## 5.3 Data Abstractor